Social and economic stratification in Appalachia: Environmental hardship

-Gender inequalities in Appalachia
+Gender inequalities

-Women have traditionally been relegated to the domestic sphere, often lack access to resources and employment opportunities, are disproportionately represented in peripheral labor markets, and have lower wages and higher vulnerability to job loss.
+Women have traditionally been limited to the domestic sphere, often lack access to resources and employment opportunities, are disproportionately represented in peripheral labor markets, and have lower wages and higher vulnerability to job loss.
 Throughout the region, women typically earn 64 percent of men's wages.
-However, when adjusted for the fact that women take less risky jobs, that require less qualifications, they make roughly the same amount.
+However, when adjusted for the fact that women take less risky jobs, that require fewer qualifications, they make roughly the same amount.
 Women are also often the hardest-hit by poverty—for example, 70 percent of female-headed households with children under the age of six are in distressed counties, a figure substantially higher than the national average.

 Still, women play a large role in the social movements and cultural life of Appalachia.

 There are many achievements conducted by outstanding women leadership.
 Those women devoted their lifelong efforts in improving their social status and in fighting against poverty in their communities and their living regions.
 A woman named Kathy Selvage was a citizen lobbyist for years and worked in the fight against a proposal for a Wise County coal-fired plant.
 She says that Appalachian women are people of action.
 Lorelei Scarbro helped establish a community center in Whitesville, W.V. to encourage outside activity besides the home and workplace.
 This reunites them with togetherness and a place to convene about ideas and local build-up.
 Vivian Stockman is the face of the stand against mountaintop removal and has worked endlessly to spread the word through photos of the detrimental effects it has on the land that people call home.
 These women, among countless others have done everything they can to end the poverty and depression that has plagued their region for so long.

 Projects have been created in rural Appalachia to help women save money, especially for retirement.
 Programs like this aim to help women who have difficulty in raising children and saving money for retirement.
 Some women have saved little for their retirement and risk running out of money.
 Appalachian Savings Project was established to alleviate this risk by recreating saving plans for those self-employed women workers who do not have those plans provided by companies.
 This program aims to help the women workers who have children to care for.

 Due to the lagged economic status in Appalachian regions and discrimination, there are an increasing number of women who are getting jobs without comprehensive benefits, such as retirement plans.
 Instead of consumption, it is an investment to have this saving account.
 Many mothers put their children first and will not save money for their retirement until their children are independent and do not need help any more.
 However, this program is encouraging them to save money for their own need instead of their kids'.
 There are also some complaints about the project.
 The two most common complaints are that the women do not have enough time to attend the financial classes and that there is not enough money for them to spare.